Pwd9000-ML/blog-devto/posts/2023/Ado-Terraform-Docs/Ado-Terraform-Docs.md

 │   │   ├── outputs.tf
 ```

-To automate each sub module **'README.md'** file, we need to create an **Azure DevOps pipeline** that will run on a trigger when any changes are made and merged in our **Git** repository **'main'** branch.
+To automate each sub module **'README.md'** file, we need to create an **Azure DevOps pipeline** that will run on a trigger when any changes are made to our terrafor code base and merged in our **Git** repository's **'main'** branch.
 The pipeline will then automatically generate the documentation for each Terraform module and commit the updated **'README.md'** files back to the repository.

 Let's take a closer look at the following [Multi-Stage pipeline for windows](https://github.com/Pwd9000-ML/blog-devto/tree/main/posts/2023/Ado-Terraform-Docs/code/generate-terraform-docs-windows.yml). (for linux based build agents see this [Multi-Stage pipeline for linux](https://github.com/Pwd9000-ML/blog-devto/tree/main/posts/2023/Ado-Terraform-Docs/code/generate-terraform-docs-linux.yml) instead).